jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 # now fastcluster::hclust is used in all heatmaps
 ```

-This is one specific scenario that you might already have a subgroup
+This is one special scenario where you might already have a subgroup
 classification for the matrix rows or columns, and you only want to perform
 clustering for the features in the same subgroup.
-There is one way that you
+You
 can split the heatmap by the subgroup variable (see Section
 \@ref(heatmap-split)), or you can use `cluster_within_group()` clustering
 function to generate a special dendrogram.